WiIIiam278/HuskHomes/docs/Commands.md

 Note that these permission-set values override the values set in the plugin config (`max_homes`, `max_public_homes` under `general` and `free_homes` under `economy`).

+## Teleport warmup times
+You can change the teleport warmup time based on a permission node:

+* `huskhomes.teleport_warmup.<seconds>` — Determines how long this player has to wait before teleporting.

+HuskHomes will always take the highest node value present for this, regardless of the `stack_permission_limits` value.

 ## Bypass permission nodes

 These permissions let you bypass teleportation warmup checks, cooldown, and economy checks